WinVector/wrapr/extras/magritr_diff_wrapr.md

 </tr>
 </tbody>
 </table>
-As can now see, some statements were not roughly equivalent to `sin(5)`.
+As you can see, some statements were not roughly equivalent to `sin(5)`.

 One related case to consider is the following (which we run by hand, as it seems to default `knitr` or `kableExtra` `html` styling, note: the "'\\\['" and other formatting errors are an artifacts of `HTML` quoting/rendering, and not part of the expressions):